How are we doing? We always appreciate your feedback and suggestions – Let’s Talk

 Frequently Asked Questions

 The Mr. Local History Project is a 100% volunteer organization.
 Want to join us?
 No problem.
-There are no membership fees, and you only need to support one of our efforts.
+There are no membership fees, and the only requirement is you support one of our efforts.
 Programs include education, research, guided tours, or one of our many events..
 You can even start something of your own.
 Visit our Contact Us page and drop us a note to get involved.

 Help Preserve and Promote